nautes-labs/website/src/en/guide/user-guide/deployment-results.md

 When you access the Tekton Dashboard, if you haven't logged into the GitLab in the current browser session, the action will trigger unified authentication.
 During the authentication process, you need to enter your GitLab account and password to log in.
 After successful login, the page will automatically redirect to the Tekton Dashboard.

-The Tekton Dashboard will present the namespaces authorized for you (with the same name as the pipeline runtimes) and their related resources, including pipelines, pipelineruns, tasks, taskruns, and pipelineresources, etc.
+The Tekton Dashboard will present the namespaces authorized for you (with the same name as the project pipeline runtimes) and their related resources, including pipelines, pipelineruns, tasks, taskruns, and pipelineresources, etc.

-By clicking on a pipeline record, you can view YAML, create a pipelinerun, and view related pipelineruns.
+By clicking on a pipeline record, you can view YAML, create pipelineruns, and view related pipelineruns.
 By clicking on a pipelinerun record, you can view the status, execution time, and running time of the pipelinerun, the parameters, status, logs, and YAML of the taskruns, and perform operations such as rerunning, starting and stopping, and deleting the pipelinerun.

 ![directive syntax graph](./../images/pipeline-results-1.png)